ISO Certification For Charities

 How Long Does ISO Certification Take?

-The timeline varies depending on the size and complexity of the charity.
-On average, it can take 6-12 months to achieve certification.
+The timeline varies depending on the size and complexity of the charity, but it typically takes 6-12 months to achieve certification.

 What Are the Costs Involved?